SHOE CARE GUIDE

 If your shoes begin to fade because of natural wear and tear, you can bring them back to life with “revitalising” sprays.
 Always test a small area of the shoe on the inside before treating the whole shoe to avoid an uneven look or, in a worst-case scenario, damaged shoes.

-Our shoes are made with a customised high-performance engineered rubber outsole that powers them with better grip, durability and water resistance.
+Our shoes are made with a high quality rubber outsole that powers them with better grip, durability and water resistance.
 These outsoles should be replaced regularly by a professional cobbler to maximise the lifespan of your shoes.

 Your shoes should go as far as you do – and with proper care and love, they can.